cometbft/cometbft/docs/architecture/adr-111-nil-mempool.md

     would reduce the search space as its designers can devise it with just their application's needs in mind.
 * The interaction with the application is still somewhat convoluted:
-  * the app has to decide what logic to implement in `CheckTx`, what to do with the transaction list coming in `RequestPrepareProposal`, whether it wants to maintain an app-side mempool (more on this below), and whether or not to combine the transactions in the app-side mempool with those coming in `RequestPrepareProposal`
+  * the application has to decide what logic to implement in `CheckTx`, what to do with the transaction list coming in `RequestPrepareProposal`, whether it wants to maintain an app-side mempool (more on this below), and whether or not to combine the transactions in the app-side mempool with those coming in `RequestPrepareProposal`